remarcmij/vanilla-starter/README.md

 Finally, the `root` property of the Page object is used in `app.js` to insert the DOM subtree of the Page into the document's DOM.

-Note that the Page function creates a closure: the internal event handler functions have access to all the variables from the Page function's scope, which includes the state object.
+Note that the Page function creates a closure: its internal functions maintain access to all the variables from the Page function's scope, including the state object, after the Page function itself has exited.

 ### 3.3 Division of Responsibilities: Page vs View